IS-UMK/Slaviature/keyman/README.md

-Slaviature keyboard
+Slaviature
 ==============

 Description
 -----------
-The keyboard for slavistic phonetic alphabet.
+The keyboard for Slavistic Phonetic Alphabet.

 Links
 -----